 I was asked to write a post about how to get the most when shopping at a run specialty store.
 See here we are!

 So get the most when shopping at a run specialty store?

 First, tell us all the aches and pains you have when running.

 Shin splints?
 Does one leg hurt more than the other?

 Don’t feel like you are rambling, the more you can tell us about your running history, the easier it is to narrow down shoes.

 Second, trust us.
 Running specialty store employees go through a lot of training.
+In order to get the most when shopping at a run specialty store, you must trust us.
 While it may seem weird that only a few shoes out of a dozen are the best fit for you…it’s what we are here for.
 Also, trust us that your foot size might be different than you always thought.
 It happens, feet change.

 We have looked, studied, and helped dozens of people with shoes.
 Anyone working the floor in run specialty has done many gait analysis and fitted people for running shoes.
 Trust that when we pull a neutral shoe, you don’t need that high-end stability option despite the shoe looking cooler.